ppy/osu-wiki/news/2020/2020-09-08-mappers-report-august.md

 ## Around the Community

 We're back with the "Around the Community" section, this time with an interesting project for all the modders!
-Should you have something worth including, be sure to let ::Feerum::{ user=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have something worth including, be sure to let ::Feerum::{ user=4815717 } or ::Noffy::{ user=1541323 } know about it!
 We're happy to give it more attention in our news post!

 ### Modding Mentorship